-Goal and Action #(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness ---------------------- --- ------------------------------------

-Action 4,Goal 1 Action 5,Goal 1 Action 6,Goal 1 Action 7,Goal 1 Action 9,Goal 1 Action 1 Action 1 Action anduplicated pupil group with more than 11 students for GVRS.
+Goa I and Acti on # (s) Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Goa I 1 Acti on 1,G oal 1 Acti on 2,G oal 1 Acti on 3,G oal 1 Acti on 5,G Socioeconomically disadvantaged (SED) students are currently the only unduplicated pupil group with more than 11 students for GVRS.
 While the overall student group falls into the "yellow" category for ELA and Mathematics on the Dashboard, SED students are currently performing slightly lower than the overall group for both subject areas.
-The data shows a need to address these slight achievement gaps in ELA and mathematics for SED students. but will also help to address the identified decificts for the overall student group as a result of the implementation of these actions.
-Dashboard, and local assessment data.
-Action chronic absenteeism and suspension than the overall student group at the LEA.
+The data shows a need to address these slight achievement gaps in ELA and mathematics for SED students.
+The actions related to accelerating academic achievement will prioritizes SED students when implementing interventions, planning professional development, and program development but will also help to address the identified decificts for the overall student group as a result of the implementation of these actions.
+Monitoring teacher assignments, local indicator self-reflection tool for priority 2, ELA academic indicator on Dashboard, mathematics academic indicator on Dashboard, and local assessment data.

+oal 1 Acti on 6,G oal 1 Acti on 7,G oal 1 Acti on 10, Goa I 1 Acti on 11 Goa I 3 Acti on 3 SED students have higher rates of chronic absenteeism and suspension than the overall student group at the LEA.
 Chronic absenteeism rates and suspension rates are high across all student groups at the LEA.
 However, the rates are decreasing at a slower rate than the overall student group.
-The LEA will be re-evaluating and implementing interventions shown to improve chronic absenteeism and suspension rates for t ii r SED students but will also be used with the overall student group to continue improvement for all students as they require improvement in these areas as well. -------------- -- --
+The LEA will be re-evaluating and implementing interventions shown to improve chronic absenteeism and suspension rates for SED students but will also be used with the overall student group to continue improvement for all students as they require improvement in these areas as well.
+Local indicator self-reflection tool for priority, chronic absenteeism rates, and pupil suspension rates